 Skip to main content

-Science Everywhere!
+Science Everywhere

 Science Everywhere is an early learning initiative, emphasizing the importance of Inquiry-Based Learning.
 Spearheaded by the New York State Education Department's Office of Early Learning and Office of Cultural Education, the initiative seeks to foster a love for science and nature in young children through hands-on learning experiences.

-Science Everywhere offers cost-free prekindergarten investigations based on inquiry, which can be implemented in any local community, providing students with a wider understanding of natural science and the world.
+Science Everywhere offers cost-free prekindergarten explorations based on inquiry, which can be implemented in any local community, providing students with a wider understanding of natural science and the world.
 The initiative aligns with the New York State P-12 Science Learning Standards.
 As the Science Everywhere team continues to develop additional resources, the program's website will expand accordingly.

 Prekindergarten Scientific Explorations